natefinch/pie/README.md

 package plugin provides a toolkit for creating plugins for Go applications.

-This is a proof of concept, and still needs a lot of TLC.
+This is a work in progress.

 Plugins using this toolkit and the applications managing those plugins communicate via RPC over the plugin application's Stdin and Stdout.